 4.6 Relevant mechanical properties

-Test conditions: the test shall be conducted at room temperature of 10-35 ℃;
+Test conditions: The test must be performed at room temperature, which is between 10-35 ℃.

 (1) Determination of shear modulus

-Read the torque increment and torque angle increment on the elastic linear segment of the curve.
+The increment of torque and the increment of angle must be read from the elastic linear segment of the curve.

-Within the range of elastic straight section, load the sample with no less than grade 5 equal torque.
+Within the range of the elastic straight section, the sample must be loaded with a minimum of five equal torques.

-Record the torque and corresponding torsional angle of each stage, calculate the average torsional angle increment of each stage, and calculate the shear modulus G according to the formula in the graphical method.
+The torque and corresponding torsional angle at each stage must be recorded.
+The average torsional angle increment for each stage must be calculated, and the shear modulus (G) must be calculated using the formula in the graphic method.

 (2) Determination of specified non-proportional torsional strength

-The torque-torsion angle curve is recorded by the automatic recording method.
+The torque-torsion angle curve is recorded using an automatic recording method.

-Extend the cross twist angle axis of the elastic straight line segment on the curve to point O, intercept the OC segment, and make the parallel line CA of the elastic straight line segment through point C to point A, and the torque corresponding to point A is Tp.
+The cross-torsion angle axis of the elastic straight line segment on the curve is extended to point O. The OC segment is intercepted, and a parallel line CA is drawn from the elastic straight line segment through point C to point A. The torque corresponding to point A is Tp.